TheEpic0ne/HelpDatblockCom/docs/earth.md

 # War

-The upfront cost of the siege for the attacker is $500.
-Is a siege is successful, $500 per plot in the sieged town is plundered.
-If a nation falls, the creator the fallen nation is refunded 75% of the initial nation cost.

-New towns are immune against sieging for ?? hours.

 ## Sieging

 As a king or general, place a coloured banner in the wilderness close to a town.
 This action will initiate a new siege, or cause the attacker to join an existing one.
+The upfront cost of the siege for the attacker is $500.

 ### Gaining siege points
 As an attacker (soldier/general/king) or a defender (guard/sheriff/mayor), occupy the wilderness area close to the siege banner and/or kill enemy players within a large radius of the siege banner.
 Allies can contribute.